adobe/asset-share-commons/_pages/development/guide/index.md

     extensionType="asset-share-commons/search/results/result/list"/>
 ```

 The `sling:resourceSuperType` inherits from the Default Asset Share Commons card and list components.
-The `extensionType` ensures the components will appear in the Search Results component dialog dropdown.
+The `extensionType` ensures the components will appear in the Search Results component dialog.
+The `extensionType` must be set on your components in order for the datasource that populates the dialog dropdown to find them.

 #### 2. Copy Card and List Template HTL files